Koha-Community/kohadocs/en/source/02_administration.rst

 for an incoming record to match an existing MARC record in your catalog.
 You can have multiple match points on an import rule each with its own score.
-An incoming record will be compared against your existing records (‘one record at a time’) and given a score for each match point.
+An incoming record will be compared against your existing records (âone record at a timeâ) and given a score for each match point.
 When the total score of the matchpoints matches or exceeds the threshold given for the matching rule, Koha assumes a good match and imports/overlays according your specifications in the import process.
 An